karafka/sidekiq-backend/README.md

 First, thank you for considering contributing to Karafka!
 It's people like you that make the open source community such a great community!

-Each pull request must pass all the rspec specs and meet our quality requirements.
+Each pull request must pass all the RSpec specs and meet our quality requirements.

 To check if everything is as it should be, we use [Coditsu](https://coditsu.io) that combines multiple linters and code analyzers for both code and documentation.
 Once you're done with your changes, submit a pull request.